Chief Of Volunteers - Nicole Menzies

 Technical Delegate (TD): Has advisory control over pre-race and post-race operation and, together with the other members of the Jury, has complete control over the operation of the race itself.
 Along with the Jury, he/she has the final decision in all matters of safety and has the authority to cancel, postpone or annul the race if necessary.
 The TD is the representative of and appointed by the body that has responsibility for the race (i.e., SQA in the case of provincial events, OSZ-NCD in the case of local events.

-Chief of Race (COR): Is the chairman of the Race Committee and the “boss” who is responsible for staffing and directing the work of all officials except the TD and the referee.
+Chief of Race (COR): Is the “boss” who is responsible for staffing and directing the work of all officials on the race track except the TD and the referee.
 He/she normally chairs the Team Captain‟s meeting, in consultation with the TD, and deals with all technical aspects of the race.
 The Chief of Race is a member of the Jury.

 Referee: Inspects the course immediately after it is set, alone or accompanied by members of the Jury and has the authority to change the course by taking out or adding gates.
 (The course setter must be informed of changes if he/she was not present during this inspection.); receives the reports of the gate judges, start and finish referees and other officials about any infractions of the rules and gate faults at the end of each run; immediately after each run, checks, signs and posts the “referee‟s report” identifying the competitors who were disqualified, The Referee is appointed by the TD from outside the host organization.